 Naturally, all of this power can be abused when not properly handled or respected.
 The U.S. Border Patrol isn't happy when its agents mishandle the power they've been granted in order to perform their duties.
 Agents are required to take sensitivity training, extensively study criminal law, and follow all rules listed by the Border Patrol.
 Wielding excessive power against people will get you written up or cost you the job.

 Most agents can handle the pressure.
 However, there have been numerous corruption charges against border patrol agents.
 Between 2003 and 2011, more than a hundred agents were charged with corruption or abuse of power.
 The circumstances vary, but each involves an agent breaking the law—not really something you want in a law enforcement officer.

-To prevent border patrol agents from abusing their power, Congress passed the Anti-Border Corruption Act.
-This Act requires that agents undergo a lie-detector test every five years.
-Also, border patrol agents are still subjected to background checks during the time of their employment.
+To prevent Border Patrol Agents from abusing their power, Congress passed the Anti-Border Corruption Act.
+This Act requires that agents undergo a lie detector test every five years.
+Customs officers are also still subject to background checks during the time of their employment.